 - Some users report frequent paper jamming

-Things to Consider Before Buying On Best Linux Printer
+Things to Consider Before Choosing The Best Printer For Linux

 Use the following guide alongside our Linux printer reviews to know what to consider before making your purchase.